 Five ways to improve internal communications in your organisation

 Speak to the HR or Marketing department of most companies and they will tell you the importance they place on good internal communications.
 Every organisation values how it speaks to its own staff, and trumpets the methods it uses to give people a voice.

 Yet despite these best of intentions, many companies are still struggling with the practical steps of good internal communications and are getting the basics wrong.
 Many people we speak to still talk of floods of emails from HR, documents pinging around with confusing and ever-changing file names, and a generally ‘lo-fi’ approach.

-In this blog post we will look at five ways to improve internal communication in an organisation.
+In this blog post we will look at how to improve internal communication in an organisation.
 We will share five simple techniques like harnessing the power of an existing Intranet or tweaking existing IT solutions.

 1. Reduce internal email

 Email is probably the most overused comms tool in the world today.
 This is especially true in business, where it is all too easy to fire off a quick email.
 Internal comms professionals are often guilty in this respect, with many using email to distribute everything from details of the next office social to updates to working hours and conditions.